-The corridor for the Project is located in two river basins; the Ukrina and Bosna and crosses a number of other minor watercourses.
-Runs through the municipalities of Prnjavor, Derventa and Doboj, passing Okolica, Prnjavor, Vučijak, Gornji Štrpci, Brestovo, Mitrovići, Cvrtkovci, Donji Cerani, Pojezna, Osinja, Crnča, Mala Sočanica, Mišinci, Foča, Prnjavor veliki, Prnjavor mali, Johovac, Kladari i Grapska donja; and in some places intersects settlements including at Bašići.
+The corridor for the Project is located in Vrbas river basins and crosses a number of other minor watercourses.
+Runs through the municipalities of Laktasi and Prnjavor, passing Laktaši, Milosavci, Miloševci, Donji and Gornji Drugovići in Laktaši Municipality and Hrvaćani, Potočani, Puraći, Lišnja, Gornji and Donji Galjipovci, Okolica and Prnjavor in Prnjavor municipality.

 The topography along the route is relatively flat, comprising gently rolling hills, and will utilise a series of embankments and cuttings through the more hilly areas.
 Embankments will be used to cross the larger watercourses, with bridges typically used when the height of the embankments is greater than 5-6 m.
-In total the Project will have 24 bridges, with a 539.70 m long bridge over the River Bosna.
-Due to the need for a deep cut at Slatinci the Project will include a 180 m long cut and cover tunnel.
+In total the Project will have 29 bridges, with a 549.70 m long bridge over the River Vrbas and 35 other structures.
+At Potočani the Project will include a 237,90 m long twin tube tunnel.

-Borrow Pits will be required to provide materials for the construction these have been identified by the designers, including one located south-east of Prnjavor at Kremna.
-Further investigation will be undertaken with regard to other potential borrow pits to provide materials for construction, including at Hardovac-Sevarlije, Sajin Kamen and Karabegovac near Doboj.
+Borrow Pits will be required to provide materials for the construction these have been identified by the designers, including one located south-east of Laktaši at Drugovići.
+Further investigation will be undertaken with regard to other potential borrow pits to provide materials for construction.
 Waste dumps will be required during the construction of the motorway.
 It is the intention to utilise existing licensed sites and licensed waste carriers, however if necessary appropriate approvals will be sought from the Competent Authority to develop additional sites.
 Concrete and asphalt plants will be required to support the works and only facilities with the necessary approvals from the competent authority will be utilised.
 Where possible existing licensed sites and suppliers within the area will be utilised for the Project.